AdobeDocs/workfront.en/help/classic/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-proof-email.md

   >[!NOTE]
   >
   >If you always send the same custom message to your reviewers, it might be a good idea to save it in your Personal settings under the Proofing defaults tab.
-For more information, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see .

 ![New_Proof_page_1.png](assets/new-proof-page-1-350x186.png)